-- You may have fears about using a needle but there are different methods of taking insulin including insulin pens, syringes and pumps.
+- You may have fears about using a needle but there are different methods of taking insulin including insulin pens, syringes, inhalers, and pumps.
 Your healthcare team can help you pick what works best for you and your lifestyle.

-- You’ll need to learn something new and it may take some time.
-While you may have been living with diabetes for a while, there will be new things to learn when starting on insulin.
-This includes learning how to administer insulin, as well as how much and when.
+- You’ll need to learn new skills like learning how to administer insulin, as well as how much and when.

-- It may take some time to learn how to adjust your insulin dose based on your blood glucose levels.
+- It takes some time to learn how to adjust your insulin dose based on your blood glucose levels.
 You may also need to check your blood glucose more often so that you learn to adjust your insulin based on your blood glucose levels, your food intake and activities.
-As your experience grows, and with your healthcare team, you’ll gain a better understanding of how meals and physical activity affect your blood glucose and how to modify your insulin to stay on target.
+As your experience grows, and with your healthcare team’s support, you’ll gain a better understanding of how meals and physical activity affect your blood glucose and how to modify your insulin to stay on target.
 Monitoring glucose levels is very helpful in adjusting to insulin use.

 - That you’ve failed or done anything wrong.
 Diabetes changes over time and so can your treatment needs.